 - Have achieved a weighted average mark (WAM) of at least 65% in your undergraduate degree

 - Meet the specific requirements for the discipline area or research project you apply for.

-- Applicants are required to arrange a supervisor and a research project, complete the Expression of Interest Form and submit a formal online application.
+- Applicants are required to arrange a supervisor and a research project, and provide these details through the completion of an Expression of Interest Form (EOI).
+Once the EOI is complete, then a formal online application can be submitted.